-- Degree which teachers to appropriated assigned and fully credentialed in the subject area and for the pupils they are teaching; - School facilities are maintained in good repair
+- Degree to which teachers are appropriated assigned and fully credentialed in the subject area and for the pupils they are teaching; - School facilities are maintained in good repair

-SARC provides the following information relevant to the State priority: Pupil Achievement (Priority 4)
+The SARC provides the following information relevant to the State priority: Pupil Achievement (Priority 4)

-- Statewide assessments (i.e., California Assessment of Student Performance and Progress (CAASPP) System, which Smarter includes the Balanced Summative Assessments for students in the general education population and the California Alternate Assessments (CAAs) for English language arts/literacy (ELA) and mathematics given in grades three through eight and grade eleven.
+· Statewide assessments (i.e., California Assessment of Student Performance and Progress (CAASPP) System, which includes Smarter Balanced the Summative Assessments for students in the general education population and the California Alternate Assessments (CAAs) for English language arts/literacy (ELA) and mathematics given in grades three through eight and grade eleven.
 Only eligible students may participate in the administration of the CAAs.
-CAAs items are aligned with alternative achievement standards, which are linked with the Common Core State Standards (CCSS) for students with the most significant cognitive disabilities); and - The percentage of students who have successfully completed courses that satisfy the requirements for entrance to the University of California and the California State University, or career technical sequences or programs of student.
+CAAs items are aligned with alternative achievement standards, which are linked with the Common Core State Standards (CCSS) for students with the most significant cognitive disabilities); and

+The percentage of students who have successfully completed courses that satisfy the requirements for entrance to the University of California and the California State University, or career technical sequences or programs of student.